-Underdoped $La{2-x}Sr_xCuO_4(x=0.08)$ crystals were grown by the traveling-solvent floating-zone technique.
-This doping level is specifically chosen such that the samples have the minimum doping to be in the superconducting phase, but largely avoiding overlapping of the strain field associate with individual dopants.
-Single crystals were oriented, cut, and polished to a thickness of 0.4 mm with a facet of 2 X 4 mm^2 .
+Underdoped $La{2-x}Sr_xCuO_4$ (x = 0.08) crystals were grown by the traveling-solvent floating-zone technique.
+This doping level is specifically chosen such that the samples have the minimum doping to be in the superconducting phase, but largely avoiding overlapping of the strain field associated with individual dopants.
+Single crystals were oriented, cut, and polished to a thickness of 0.4 mm with a facet of $2 \times 4 \text{ mm}^2$.
 To remove the stress formed during sample preparation, the samples were annealed in oxygen flow (825 °C for 24 h and then 500 °C for 20 h with one atm pressure).
-From SQUID magnetization measurements, T_c was found to be 21.1K with the transition width ΔT to be less than 1K, indicating high sample quality.
-X-ray Scattering studies were performed on the 4-ID-D beamline at the Advanced Photon Source (APS).
-A Si(111) double-crystal monochromator was used to select 20keV x-rays.
+From SQUID magnetization measurements, T_c was found to be 21.1 K with the transition width ΔT to be less than 1 K, indicating high sample quality.
+X-ray scattering studies were performed on the 4-ID-D beam line at the Advanced Photon Source (APS).
+A Si(111) double-crystal monochromator was used to select 20 keV x rays.
 A pair of Pd-coated mirrors was used to deliver a focused beam on the sample.
-NaI scintillator was used as a point detector.
-The crystal axes (a, b, c) and the reciprocal space Miller indices [HKL] (given in the reciprocal lattice units (r.l.u.)) are defined with the low temperature orthorhombic structure.
-Data presented was collected at 7 K unless mentioned otherwise.
+A NaI scintillator was used as a point detector.
+The crystal axes (a, b, c) and the reciprocal space Miller indices [HKL][given in reciprocal lattice units (r.l.u.)] are defined with the low temperature orthorhombic structure.
+Data presented were collected at 7 K unless mentioned otherwise.